Chumki111/Blood-Donation/README.md

-# BloodUnity Donation Platform
+# BloodCamp Donation Platform

-BloodUnity is a web platform aimed at connecting blood donors with recipients in need of blood donations.
+BloodCamp is a web platform aimed at connecting blood donors with recipients in need of blood donations.
 This platform facilitates the process of finding blood donors, making donation requests, and managing donation requests.

-## key Features BloodUnity
+## key Features BloodCamp

 1. Donation Requests: Users can create, update, and delete donation requests, specifying details such as recipient name, blood group, hospital name, address, and donation date.